 Free for Historic New England members and Wiscasset residents.
 Become a member.

 Wiscasset, Maine 04578

-Parking: Visitors may park in the circle in front of the house, on Lee Street across from the house or on the east side of High Street.
+Parking: Available in the circle in front of the house, on Lee Street across from the house, or on the east side of High Street.